fennec-project/snoopy-operator/README.md

 # snoopy-operator

-### A Networking Packet Capture and Flow Analysis Operator
+---

+### A Cloud Native Way for Pod Deep Inspection

 How can we get packet captures, network flow information or monitor deeply network communications in multiple pods at the same time and have all that information centralized?
 How can we troubleshoot certain network performance related issues having the "view" of a pod instead?
 As if we can see the packets before an external encryption occurs?
 What if we need to check certain destinations or sessions or connections success rate from pod to pod or from pod to external services?